Brandy Colbert: Finding Yvonne (2018)

+The Revolution of Birdie Randolph (2019)

-In 2019, her fourth novel, The Revolution of Birdie Randolph, a coming-of-age story about a 16-year-old girl, was published by Little, Brown.
+Colbert's fourth novel, The Revolution of Birdie Randolph, a coming-of-age story about a 16-year-old girl, was published in 2019 by Little, Brown.

+In 2019, the Chicago Public Library named The Revolution of Birdie Randolph one of the best young adult books of the year, and Booklist included it on their 2019 Booklist Editors' Choice: Books for Youth list.
+The following year, the American Library Association selected it for their Best Fiction for Young Adults list.

+The Only Black Girls in Town (2020)

 Colbert's first middle grade novel, The Only Black Girls in Town, about two black girls who find a mysterious journal in their attic, was published by Little, Brown in March 2020.
-Colbert says she found writing Middle Grade books intimidating, because she perceived writing for a younger audience as harder, and says that she wanted to write something that would've spoken to her as a kid.
+Colbert says she found writing middle grade books intimidating, because she perceived writing for a younger audience as harder, and says that she wanted to write something that would've spoken to her as a kid.
 The initial idea for the novel came to her as she thought about what would happen if a character thought they were the only Black girl in town, but then another one moved in across the street.
 She cites Judy Blume and Beverly Clearly's books as influences for the novel.